chapel-lang/chapel/doc/release/platforms/README.ibm.rst

 ===========================

 .. warning::
-    Chapel has not been recently tested on IBM systems.
-The information presented here may be stale or inaccurate.
-If using Chapel on IBM systems is important to you, please let us know at chapel_info@cray.com.
+    Chapel has not been used on IBM Systems in several years.
+It is likely the information presented here is stale or outdated.
+If you are interested in using Chapel on IBM Systems, please let us know.

 .. note::
     If you are using Chapel on IBM's MareNostrum, you should refer to :ref:`readme-marenostrum`.

 We only have limited experience using Chapel on IBM systems.
-This file contains notes that reflect our current experience, focusing first on PowerPC-based systems and then BG systems.
+This file contains notes that reflect our experience, focusing first on PowerPC-based systems and then BG systems.
 If you are not familiar with Chapel, it is recommended that you first try the instructions in `$CHPL_HOME/README.md`_ to get started with the language.